ClementNerma/Rave/docs/books/hybrid.md

   public func %unset(key: K);
   // Check if a key is known
   public func %has(key: K) -> bool;
-  // Get the list of all keys
+  // Get the array of all keys
-  public func %keys() -> List<K>;
+  public func %keys() -> Array<K>;
-  // Get the list of all values
-  public func %values() -> List<V>;
+  // Get the array of all values public func %values() -> Array<V>;
 }
 ```

 As always, the return type of these overloads is omittable, put they are written here to see their complete signature.

 About `%keys` and `%values`, their behaviour is a little special.
 They can be called automatically, when iterating the dictionary through a loop (we'll see that soon), or manually thanks to a function.
 If they are called automatically (in a loop iterator, for instance), the return value will be kept as it is.
 But if they are called manually, the return value will automatically be cloned - and there's no way to prevent it.
 Why this behaviour?
-Because, if a loop iterates through the list of keys/values, there is no need to clone the values as the list will not be written.
-But if the list is retrieved manually and written by some piece of code, this could cause some garbage in the dictionary - because some dictionary use a special behaviour like forbidding duplicate values or restricting keys to a specific list of names.
+Because, if a loop iterates through the array of keys/values, there is no need to clone the values as the array will not be written.
+But if the array is retrieved manually and written by some piece of code, this could cause some garbage in the dictionary - because some dictionary use a special behaviour like forbidding duplicate values or restricting keys to a specific array of names.

 Most of the time, custom dictionaries should always inherit from the `Dictionary` class (the same one that is used when using `#Dynamic` in a key/value association with IST).
 The syntax is the same as for classes: